Joe McDonald (baseball executive)

-Joseph Anthony McDonald (born July 5, 1929) is an American former front office executive in American Major League Baseball.
-McDonald served as general manager of three MLB clubs between 1975 and 1992, and had a long career in the game as an administrator and a scout.
-Born in Staten Island, New York City, he is a 1951 graduate of Fordham University.
+Joseph Anthony McDonald (July 5, 1929 – August 28, 2026) was an American front office executive in American Major League Baseball.
+He served as general manager of three MLB clubs between 1975 and 1992, and had a long career in the game as an administrator and a scout.
+Born in Staten Island, New York City, McDonald was a 1951 graduate of Fordham University.

 Long career with New York Mets

-He played prominent roles in the New York Mets' organization during his tenure there between 1962 and 1980.
+McDonald played prominent roles in the New York Mets' organization during his tenure there between 1962 and 1980.
 McDonald was the Mets' administrative secretary, minor league clubs, where he dealt with farm system operations in 1965–66.
 In 1967, he was the director of scouting.
 In 1968, he moved up and became director of minor league operations, and he stayed in that position until 1971.
 In 1972, he served as the Mets' director of player development operations.
 In 1973, he again became director of minor league operations, and he stayed in that position until October 1974, when he was promoted to general manager.
 He served in that role until 1978.
 In 1979, he was named a vice president and also worked as an assistant general manager.
 He stayed in that position until he was fired on February 21, 1980 when the team was sold.